tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 after a previous Client Key change.
 Alternative schemes where the Attester stores the encrypted (Client Key, Client Secret) tuple on behalf of the client are possible but not described here.

-Attesters are expected to know the Issuer Policy Window for any Issuer Name to which they allow access.
+Attesters are expected to know both the Issuer Policy Window and current Issuer Encapsulation Key for any Issuer Name to which they allow access.
 This information can be retrieved using the URIs defined in {{setup}}.
+The current Issuer Encapsulation Key value is used to check the value of the issuer_encap_key_id in Client-generated requests ({{request-one}}) to reject cases where clients are using unique key IDs.
+Such unique keys could indicate a key-targeting attack that intends to reveal a client identity to the Issuer.
+In order to handle key rotation, the Attester needs to know the current key value and the previou key value, and remember the last time the value changed to ensure that it does not happen too frequently (such as no more than once per policy window, or no more than once per day).

 For each Client-Issuer pair, an Attester maintains a policy window start and end time for each Issuer from which a Client requests a token.